 The peace camp experience is designed to help youth discover their personal value and dignity through God’s love, to treat others with compassion and respect, and take personal responsibility to act for change in their communities.
 We focus on skills development in critical thinking, creativity, peer counselling, and social enterprise, to transform trauma and conflict and promote a healthy, thriving life for all.
 Throughout the year, we follow up with associated peace clubs and provide other training and events, including the 10,000 Dreams Challenge to encourage youth social enterprise.

 WANNA GO TO PEACE CAMP?
 Are you a youth between the ages of 16-25 living in the Great Lakes Region of Africa?
 Limited scholarships are available.
-Contact us today!
+Download the application: 2019 Application Form or Contact us today!

 You can send more youth to peace camp for a life changing experience.
 Help train and encourage these amazing youth catalysts for peace and development.
 Learn more